mrburns0102/sfg-pet-clinic/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'guru.springframework.sfg-pet-clinic' is invalid and this project uses 'guru.springframework.sfgpetclinic' instead.
+* The original package name 'springframework.sfg-pet-clinic' is invalid and this project uses 'springframework.sfgpetclinic' instead.

 # Getting Started